-And if you’re tired of worrying and waking up in the middle of the night to the sound of your wailing baby because their leg is well, stuck again in the crib, keep scrolling my friend.
+If you’re tired of worrying and waking up in the middle of the night to the sound of your wailing baby because your toddler’s leg is stuck in the crib, again, keep scrolling my friend.

 I hope you’ll love the products we recommend!
 Just a quick note: if you click on a product link below and decide to buy it, we may earn a small commission.